coufal/laravel-http-cronjob/README.md

 ## Description

-This library enables a Laravel application to trigger scheduled tasks via an HTTP request.
+This library allows a Laravel application to initiate scheduled tasks through an HTTP request.
-This package enables Laravel's scheduler to be triggered externally, for instance, via web-based cron job services provided by hosting companies such as IONOS or All-Inkl.com.
-Authentication is managed through a Bearer token, which can be set via an environment variable, ensuring secure access to this functionality.
+It lets you trigger Laravel's scheduler from external sources, such as web-based cron job services offered by hosting providers like IONOS or All-Inkl.com.
+Security for accessing this feature is maintained using a Bearer token, which can be configured using an environment variable.

 ## Installation